 Expats have little to worry about when moving to this city as 83% of the city’s population are immigrants.

 This is what attracts expats to this city in the United Arab Emirates.
-Learn more about life of expats living in Dubai in our detailed guide.
+Learn more about life of expats living in Dubai in our detailed guide on moving to Dubai.

 3. Shifting to Oman With Family?

 Muscat is the capital of Oman.
 It is also the most populated city in the country.
 Oman, being a desert, has hot and arid climate for most of the year.
 The best time for someone visiting Oman is during the winters.
 Oman is one of the safest countries in the world.
 Close to 43% of Oman’s population are expats.
 This makes it quite easy for expats to make friends and adjust to life here.

 Read more about expats’ life in Muscat, Oman in our destination guide on moving to Oman.

 4. Moving to Kuwait?

 Kuwait is a semi-democratic country.
 Expats moving to Kuwait are usually from India, Sri Lanka and Pakistan.
 The primary reason why people move to Kuwait is for better work opportunities.
 The currency of Kuwait is the highest valued in the world.
 This is what attracts expats to Kuwait.

 Kuwait has a very low crime rate, but it is still advisable to be extra careful when out and alone, especially during the night.
 Women must be extra careful about their surroundings and who they are going out with.

 The government of Kuwait offers free education, housing and healthcare to the citizens of the country.
 Expats aren’t entitled to any of this.
 But they do get access to world-class health care facilities.
 Expats usually send their children to an international school in Kuwait instead of a local one.